Daniel-KM/Omeka-S-module-Adminer/README.md

 ----

 * [x] Remove the login page (login directly).
 * [x] Use composer package vrana/adminer (to minify and remove from vendor for security).
+Now uses pre-compiled archive via sempia/external-assets.
 * [x] Allow to use any adminer.css theme simply by putting it in a directory.
 * [x] Give the choice to use the simplified version "adminer editor" (finalize theme).
 - [x] Fix the warning when changing theme on the first page.
 The issue is related to the load of the minified js.